zhengxinyou/PPVO-based-RDH/README.md

 # PPVO-based-RDH
-Undergraduate graduation design

-Python3 Django
+based on Python3 Django

 http://127.0.0.1:8000/rdh/embed/

 http://127.0.0.1:8000/rdh/extract/

+No more maintenance